Automobiles Alpine: Dieppe plant

-From the late 1970s, Alpine's Dieppe plant produced Renault Sport models and, after the discontinuation of the Alpine brand in 1995, it became its main focus.
+From the late 1970s, Alpine's Dieppe plant produced Renault Sport models and, after the discontinuation of the Alpine brand in 1995, this became its main focus.
 Renault Sport models produced over time by Alpine include: Renault 5 Turbo, Renault Sport Spider, Clio Renault Sport, Mégane Renault Sport.
 The last Renault Sport model produced by Dieppe aimed at the mainstream market was the fourth-generation Clio Renault Sport, which was put out of production at the site in 2018.
 Between 2015 and 2016, the plant also assembled the Bolloré Bluecar.

 Alpine Racing

 Alpine Racing is the Alpine's motorsport division.
 It is made up of the Alpine subsidiaries Alpine Racing Limited (an Enstone-based operation) and Alpine Racing SAS (Viry-Châtillon) mainly for running the company Formula One programme and a partnership with Signatech for other programmes.

 The Alpine competition department had various racing programmes from the early 1960s onwards.
 At the end of 1976, the department was merged with Gordini to form Renault Sport.
 Some Alpine racing activities continued after that, including a 1978 Le Mans 24 overall victory with the Renault Alpine A442, partnering its parent Renault.

 In 2013, as part of the promotional activities for the launching of Alpine roadcars, Alpine partnered with Signatech to enter a Nissan-powered, Oreca-built prototype into the European Le Mans Series championship's LMP2 class, re-establishing Alpine-badged racing activities.
 Signatech-Alpine won the team championship.
 They returned for the 2014 season.
 In 2015, the Signatech-Alpine combination entered into the World Endurance Championship (WEC)'s LMP2 class, achieving the 2016 and 2019-2020 championships and winning three Le Mans 24 races.
 Through its partnership with Signatech, Alpine also launched GT4's touring car and rallying programmes for its A110.

-In September 2020, Groupe Renault announced it would rename its existing Formula One team as Alpine F1 Team.
-In January 2021, the Alpine company said it would absorb all existing Renault Sport Racing activities besides Formula One.
+In September 2020, Groupe Renault announced it would rename its existing Formula One team as Alpine F1 Team, while Renault would remain as the engine marque.
+In January 2021, the Alpine company said it would absorb all existing Renault Sport racing activities besides Formula One.

 In March 2021, Alpine presented the Alpine Endurance Team, a WEC's top class team managed by Signatech and using a "grandfathered" Rebellion R13.
 In October 2021, Alpine said it would enter two WEC prototypes built on the LMDh rules from 2024 onwards, with the running side managed again by Signatech.
 Oreca was announced as the chassis main developer and builder (assisted by Alpine Racing's Enstone operation) and the engine development side would be carried out by Alpine Racing's Viry-Châtillon base.